Nevada's Highway 50 offers big vistas and an endless open road.

 Groveland has been provisioning miners and adventurers since 1848.
-These days, you can find tasty British tea cakes and sandwiches (don’t miss the sweetly tangy chicken salad) at Dori’s Tea Cottage or flaky organic pastries and strong coffee at Mountain Sage Cafe.
+These days, you can find tasty British tea cakes and sandwiches (don’t miss the sweetly tangy chicken salad) at Dori’s Tea Cottage & Cafe or flaky pastries and strong coffee at Mountain Sage Cafe.

 As you head east up the Sierra, the hillside oaks give way to fragrant pines near the south fork of the Tuolumne River.
 At Rainbow Pools, a noisy 15-foot waterfall splashes bathers in a natural swimming hole.
 At Crane Flat, you can take a 2.5-mile round-trip walk to a group of old-growth giants in Tuolumne Grove.